Speaking in Tongues: The Evidence, Part 1 of 7

 “It may surprise some to discover that we have extensive knowledge of but a small fraction of what happened in the history of the church.
 It is terribly presumptuous to conclude that the gifts of the Spirit were absent from the lives of people about whom we know virtually nothing.”

-The absence of evidence is not evidence of absence.
+Absence of evidence isn’t evidence of absence.

-It rests on Peter’s words at the very first Pentecost:
+It rests on Peter’s words at Pentecost:

-“The promise is for you and your children, and for all who are far off — for all whom the Lord our God will call.” — Acts 2:39
+“The promise is for you and your children, and for all who are far off — for all whom the Lord our God will call.”
+(Acts 2:39)

 No expiration date.
 No asterisk.
 No “until the Bible is finished” clause.